Welcome to my teaching page.

 Minds, Brains, and Persons

 What is the nature of the mind?
-How does it relate to a body and the external world?
+How does it relate to the body and the external world?
 What makes someone the same person over time?
 Is it the persistence of the same body?
 Questions such as these have been the focus of philosophical thinking about the mind for hundreds of years.
 But they have taken on new urgency with the development of sciences such as psychology, cognitive science, and cognitive neuroscience.
 In this class, we will consider some of the most important historical answers offered to the questions above, as well as some of the views philosophers have developed in response to the contemporary sciences of the mind.

 Dialogues of the Enlightened: Modern Philosophy in Conversations

-Introduction to Chinese Philosophy
+Introduction to Classical Chinese Philosophy